Heilongdawang Temple

-The Heilongdawang Temple (literally Temple of the Great Black Dragon King) is a prominent Chinese folk religion/Shenist temple located in Shanbei, Shaanxi province, in China.
-The temple enshrines the Black Dragon King with the imperially conferred title of Marquis of the Efficacious Response (灵应侯, Lingyinghou).
-Dragon kings (龙王, longwang) are water deities popular in droughty Northern China.
+The Heilongdawang Temple (literally Temple of the Great Black Dragon King) is a prominent Chinese folk temple located in Northern Shaanxi.
+The temple enshrines the Black Dragon King with the imperially conferred title of Marquis of the Efficacious Response.
+Dragon kings are water deities popular in droughty Northern China.

-The temple was completely destroyed during the anti-religious campaigns of the Cultural Revolution, but rebuilt from scratch in 1982, and since then has enjoyed growing popularity in Shanbei, becoming a case study of the revival of Chinese folk religion in sociological research, as hundreds of thousands of pilgrims and other visitors come for the annual six-day festival.
+The temple was completely destroyed during the anti-religious campaigns of the Cultural Revolution, but rebuilt from scratch in 1982, and since then has enjoyed growing popularity in Northern Shaanxi, becoming a case study of the revival of Chinese folk religion in sociological research, as hundreds of thousands of pilgrims and other visitors come for the annual six-day festival.
 The temple is located in an area known as the Dragon King Valley (Longwanggou).